mishkafreddy2009/upgrade-pancir-2024/README.md

 # upgrade-pancir-2024

-solution for "Fire and smoke detection in production and storage facilities" case from Pancir company at hackathon "Upgrade: My first hackathon".
+AI solution for "Fire and smoke detection in production and storage facilities" case from Pancir company at hackathon "Upgrade: My first hackathon".

 ## problem